Ensoniq AudioPCI: DOS compatibility

-The AudioPCI supported DOS games and applications using a software driver that would install during DOS, or the real-mode, boot-time portion of Windows 9x.
+The AudioPCI supported DOS games and applications using a software driver that would install during DOS, or the DOS portion of Windows 9x.
 This driver virtualized a Sound Blaster-compatible ISA sound card through the use of the PC's NMI and a terminate-and-stay-resident program.
 This allowed the AudioPCI to have more compatible out-of-the-box DOS support than some of its PCI competitors for the time.

-For example, the competing Monster Sound from Diamond Multimedia was limited to running DOS games in Windows 9x-based DOS command windows, meaning DOS compatibility was frequently only reliable through an additional ISA sound card.
+For example, the competing Monster Sound from Diamond Multimedia was limited to running DOS games in Windows 9x-DOS command windows, meaning DOS compatibility was frequently only reliable through an additional ISA sound card.
 Creative was struggling with the challenge of legacy support as well, and had created the SB-Link, an interconnect that allowed access to the serial-IRQ and PC/PCI grant/request sideband signals offered by some PCI chipsets of the time, in order to achieve DOS compatibility for their Sound Blaster AWE64-variant PCI sound cards.
 SB-Link was also used by a number of other chipset vendors, such as ESS and Yamaha.

 While Ensoniq's approach generally worked with most games, some older games had problems detecting the virtualized hardware on some systems.
 In addition, the DOS driver required a memory manager such as EMM386 to be loaded, which not only required additional conventional memory space but also put the CPU into Virtual-86 mode, conflicting with games that utilized a modified form of protected mode, called 'flat mode'.
 This mode allowed fast, direct access to the system's entire RAM without requiring a memory manager or memory protection mechanism.
 This is not a requirement exclusive to AudioPCI, however, as a number of ISA sound cards used it as well, including the Creative AWE ISA series.

 The AudioPCI DOS driver included Ensoniq Soundscape 16-bit digital audio and sample-based synthesis support, along with support for Sound Blaster Pro, AdLib Gold, General MIDI, and MT-32.
 However, without actual hardware for FM synthesis, FM music and sound effects were simulated using samples, often with unacceptable results.
 Therefore, it was practical to configure DOS games to utilize the General MIDI synthesizer and digital sound effects, whenever possible, for better sound quality.
 DOS MIDI utilizes the same .ecw patch set files as Windows MIDI.

+AudioPCI supports OPL features; however too fast CPU (for example Pentium 4 2.0 and faster) would break OPL-related sounds (for example MIDI).
+Using WDM audio drivers can mitigate this problem.
+This problem is also affected to hypervisors such as VMware Workstation and KVM.